aws-samples/sagemaker-workshop/content/security/secure_notebook/secure_notebook.md

 ```

 The IAM policy above states that someone can only communicate with a Notebook if they do so from within a VPC and through specific VPC endpoints.
 Using mechanisms like the above you can explicitly control who can interact with a Notebook server.

+## Version Control

+Finally, it is extremely important for data scientists to maintain a code repo for managing and maintaining source code and version control.
+We have included a CodeCommit Repository which will be automatically added to this notebook instance for versioning any code.
+The code repo is already configured for use with the account and data scientists can simply push or pull code from the repo as desired.
+Here we will push and tag our code to the master branch of our code repo.

 ---